gayan2002/audit-tool-with-agents/README.md

 ## What I Would Improve With More Time

-1. **Deterministic scoring rubrics in Python** — move score calculation out of the AI and into hardcoded Python functions for each metric.
+1. **Deterministic scoring rubrics in Python** - move score calculation out of the AI and into hardcoded Python functions for each metric.
 AI only writes finding and recommendation text.
 Eliminates score variance between runs entirely.

-2. **Core Web Vitals via Google PageSpeed Insights API** — adds LCP, CLS, FID to the factual metrics layer without any AI estimation.
+2. **Core Web Vitals via Google PageSpeed Insights API** - adds LCP, CLS, FID to the factual metrics layer without any AI estimation.

-3. **Competitor comparison mode** — run the PAR loop on two URLs in parallel, then a third synthesis call diffs the metrics and scores section by section.
+3. **Competitor comparison mode** - run the PAR loop on two URLs in parallel, then a third synthesis call diffs the metrics and scores section by section.

-4. **Redis caching by URL + content hash** — repeat audits are instant and don't burn API credits.
+4. **Redis caching by URL + content hash** - repeat audits are instant and do not burn API credits.

-5. **Playwright with residential proxies** — handles bot-protected e-commerce sites properly.
+5. **Playwright with residential proxies** - handles bot-protected e-commerce sites properly.

-6. **Scoring rubric as YAML config** — lets non-engineers tune what "good" means for different site types (e-commerce vs SaaS vs local service).
+6. **Scoring rubric as YAML config** - lets non-engineers tune what "good" means for different site types (e-commerce vs SaaS vs local service).

-7. **Confidence threshold retry** — if self-critique flags a section below 70, automatically re-run only that section with a targeted tool call rather than just flagging it as a warning.
+7. **Confidence threshold retry** - if self-critique flags a section below 70, automatically re-run only that section with a targeted tool call rather than just flagging it as a warning.